abeyang/after-effects-bootcamp/Extras/Tutorials/1. Keyframe and Text Animation Basics/README.md

 It's Jasper with the text that he'll eventually say.
 What we want to do is animate the block of text, and sync it to words he's saying.

+(You'll notice that the final comps are included here as well.
+I'd suggest *not* looking at them until *after* the class -- doing so beforehand, even if you're stuck, might short-circuit the learning process.)

 ## Interface

 ### Layers + Timeline